ropensci/roweb3/content/blog/2024-12-01-forks-upstream-relationship/index.md

 In the ecosystem of the Carpentries workbench forks, a good example is a contributor exploring python support in their own fork and [contributing it back to upstream](https://github.com/carpentries/sandpaper/pull/448).

-Note that this is not always possible to integrate back your changes as upstream may have a restricted scope, or limited resources for maintenance.
+Note that it is not always possible to integrate your changes as upstream may have a restricted scope, or limited resources for maintenance.

 When contributing back, each pull request should focus on a single feature or bug fix, rather than pushing all changes the fork has accumulated.
-It can also build confidence to show that you've been using this feature for a while without issues.

 ### It takes two to tango

 Getting forks to contribute back is only possible if they can stay in touch with upstream.
 Indeed, forks that have diverged too much from upstream will have a hard time contributing back, and making nice palatable pull requests.
-In other words, communication, and where possible, following the steps outlined in the ["Simplifying syncs and reducing git conflicts"](#simplifying-syncs) section are key to ensuring forks can more easily stay in sync.
+In other words, communication, and where possible, following the steps outlined in the ["Simplifying syncs and reducing git conflicts"](#simplifying-syncs) section above are key to ensuring forks can more easily stay in sync.

 Conversely, forks benefit from contributing to upstream as it can reduce their maintenance burden.
 They can either make it easier to sync by reducing the number of changes required to implement their customizations,